webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 ## Section 09 Light-Weight Cryptography

 - **Why is light-weight cryptography needed**:
-  - Most conventional cryptosystems require too much processing power; too much physical space; and consume too much battery power for implementation in IoT, embedded SYSTEMS, and RFID.
+  - Most conventional cryptosystems require too much processing power, too much physical space, and consume too much battery power for implementation in **IoT, embedded SYSTEMS, and RFID**.
   - Light-weight cryptography essentially consists of cryptosystems able to support IoT, embedded systems, RFID etc. (i.e. provide cryptographic functions but require less processing power, physical space, and battery power than conventional cryptosystems).;
 - **NIST Device Spectrum**:
   - **Conventional cryptography**.
 Servers and Desktops.
 Tablets and smart phones.
   - **Light-weight cryptography**.
 Embedded Systems.
 RFID and Sensor Networks.;
-- **Quantum computers**: have fast multiplication circuits, and thus can be used to perform multiplications and search a range of prime numbers at a speed which would break most existing RSA implementations.;
+- **Quantum computers**: have **fast multiplication circuits**, and thus can be used to perform multiplications and search a range of prime numbers at a **speed which would break most existing RSA** implementations.;
 - **Merkle tree**: is a tree that defines each non-leaf node with a value or a label and contains a hash of its children.
 This builds a hash trees and is used to provide a verification of large-scale data structures.;
 - **Lattice-based cryptography**: uses asymmetric cryptographic primitives based on lattices.
 It has been known about for several decades, and is now being investigated because of its quantum robustness, whereas many of the existing public key methods such as RSA and Diffie-Hellman cryptosystems can be broken with quantum computers.;
 - **Explain common Light-weight Symmetric Block ciphers**:
-  - mnemonic: xCRISP(i=sImon)
+  - mnemonic: xCRISP(i=simon)
   - **Bold** means testable!

 | Name    | Block Size (In Bits)    | Key Size (In Bits)                   | Rounds                     | Key attributes for light-weight suitability                        |